TakaiKinoko/FangBlog/src/content/cuda2-warp/index.md

   - on-chip instruction caches to reduce the latency of instruction fetch.

-- Having multiple processing units share a control unit can result in significant reduction in hardware manufacturing cost and power consumption.
+* Having multiple processing units share a control unit can result in significant reduction in hardware manufacturing cost and power consumption.

 ### warp as an execution unit

 An SM is designed to execute all threads in a warp following the SIMD model -- at any instant in time, one instruction is fetched and executed for all threads in a warp.
-In the picture below, there's a single instruction fetch/dispatch shared among execution units(SPs) in th eSM.
+In the picture below, there's a single instruction fetch/dispatch shared among execution units(SPs) in the SM.
 These threads will apply the same instruction to different portions of the data.
 Consequently, all threads in a warp will always have the **same execution timing**.

 ![](./warp.png)